Kexplx/crimeview/README.md

 # CrimeView
-The CrimeView Web App for Advanced Methods of Software Engineering (AMSE) @ FAU.
+The CrimeView Web App for Advanced Methods of Software Engineering (AMSE) at FAU in winter 2019.